 3. Now, open the System Updates section within the phone Settings.
 Next, click on the wheel icon at the top right corner.
 Tap on the Local upgrade option and select the installation package from the internal storage.
-Rest is easy and take a few minutes.
+The rest is easy and takes a few minutes.

 4. Once the System upgrade is completed, restart the phone.